(previously known as : Teara protrahens)

 They become communal again at pupation time.
 They pupate in adjacent cocoons, between leaves of the food plant.

-The adult moths have fore wings that are dark brown speckled with silver flecks, with a large white spot near the centre, a broken yellow line along the termen and costa, and a subterminal row of cream spots.
-They have a wingspan of about 2.5 cms.
+The adult moths have forewings that are dark brown speckled with silver flecks, with a large pale yellow spot near the centre, a broken yellow line along the termen and costa, and a subterminal row of cream spots.
+The moths have a wingspan of about 2.5 cms.

 The species has been found in